wladiz2001/laravel-visjs/README.md

 Simple package to facilitate and automate the use of (network) charts in Laravel 5.x using the [Visjs](http://visjs.org/).

-Code is 'ported' [laravel-chartjs][from by https://github.com/fxcosta/laravel-chartjs]
+Code is 'ported' from [laravel-chartjs][https://github.com/fxcosta/laravel-chartjs]

 # Setup:
 ```